rcammisola/tennis-game-refactoring-kata/README.md

 * Refactoring was automated by Sourcery plugin
 * Switch-like form groups related if statements into if-elif blocks rather than consecutive if that may lead to overwriting

+1. Won game situation should act as a guard clause - if we're already done then just get out of the method

+1. Impose switch-line setup so that ongoing game section is encapsulated